casangi/casadocs/docs/tasks/task_uvcontsub2021.rst

    continuum spectrum is subtracted from all channels selected in *spw*, and the result (intended as line emission only) is produced in an output MeasurementSet.
-Polynomial models are fitted and subtracted per integration, per baseline, correlation.
+Polynomial models are fitted and subtracted per integration, per baseline, per correlation.

    The function returns a dictionary with goodness of fit metrics, grouped by field, scan, SPW, polarization, and real and imaginary part.
-The goodness of fit metric included in the dictionary is the chi-square values as calculated and minimized by the fitting algorithms.
+The goodness of fit metric included in the dictionary is the chi-squared values as calculated and minimized by the fitting algorithms.

    The input MeasurementSet is not modified (is only read).
 The data